Community Testing Guidance

 At the time results are provided, guidance should also be given about appropriate isolation (for those who are COVID positive) and quarantine (for their close contacts).
 Persons providing results should be knowledgeable about COVID-19 and able to answer questions individuals may have.

-Ordering providers are recommended to comply with COMARand report persons diagnosed with COVID-19 to the state and local health department.
+Ordering providers are recommended to comply with COMARand report persons diagnosed with COVID-19 to the state and local health departments.

 We recommend testing clinics have procedures in place to link individuals diagnosed with COVID-19 to medical care and support services.
 Many patients who are COVID-19 positive experience a worsening of symptoms several days after symptom onset and may require clinical attention.
 We recommend patients are able to call a provider and/or receive provider follow up after a positive COVID-19 test, to ensure support until their symptoms improve.

-Will Baltimore City Health Department supply test kits?
+Will the Baltimore City Health Department supply test kits?